 Fiona and Tony

 Fiona and her family have been coming to Maine since 1992 when they bought Harbor Cottage as their summer home.
 Fiona lived in New York City for over twenty years, raising her two sons there, and worked variously in the publishing and the fashion worlds as an editor, stylist and writer.
 She continues to write occasionally for The World of Interiors.
 Fiona was for several years the director of a contemporary art gallery showing the work of British and South African artists in her Manhattan loft, designed by Sheila Bonnell who later designed the renovations of Harbor Cottage.
 Fiona is a graduate of the University of Cape Town and has an MA in Psychiatry and Religion from Union Theological Seminary in New York.
 She is a devoted grandmother, joyful swimmer, cook and gardener with a lifelong interest in education.
 Fiona currently serves as Executive Co-Chair of the Advisory Council of HIOBS, a non-profit outdoor education and leadership organization based in Camden and Wheeler Bay, Maine.

-Tony was a judge in the Court of Appeal of England and Wales when he met Fiona in Cape Town some years ago.
+Tony was a judge in the Court of Appeal of England and Wales when he met Fiona in Cape Town.
 They were married in Maine, in a church and field about a mile away from Harbor Cottage.
 Tony is currently in practice with Matrix Chambers in London and works internationally in the field of anti-corruption, asset recovery and judicial appointments.
 Tony is a veteran boat builder and sailor who as a student paddled a kayak from Cambridge to Malta.
 Less ambitious now, he contents himself in Maine sailing his small wooden dinghy, Squanto.
 Tony shares with Fiona her love of the sea, swimming, camping, hiking, cooking and gathering with family and friends in Maine.

 Why we chose Tenants Harbor